ANNUAL ALLIANCE REPORT

 Outreach and Communication

 Throughout the course of the year, Mr. Baker was contacted by the Omaha Area Office for status updates as well as any general questions that may have been brought forward by their membership.
-The interaction was limited to phone calls and no additional training was accomplished.
+This included the alliance signing on May 11, 2012.
+At that ceremony, a meeting was held with Mr. Baker to discuss the training plans for the summer of 2012.
+Mr. Baker indicated at that time that there would not be an apprenticeship course.
+The next meeting was held in December 2012 as previously discussed.